Stephanie Krisper

-Stephanie Krisper (born 24 May 1980 in Vienna) is an Austrian lawyer and politician of the NEOS party who has been serving as a member of the Austrian National Council since 2017.
+Stephanie Krisper (born 24 May 1980) is an Austrian lawyer and politician of the NEOS party who has been a member of the Austrian National Council since 2017.

-Early life and education

-Krisper studied law at the University of Vienna, where she received Master of Law.
-She defended her PhD thesis at the same university in 2012.

-Political career
+Career

 In the 2017 elections, Krisper gained a seat in the National Council.

 In addition to her committee assignments, Krisper has been a member of the Austrian delegation to the Parliamentary Assembly of the Council of Europe since 2020.
 In this capacity, she has served on the Committee on the Honouring of Obligations and Commitments by Member States of the Council of Europe (Monitoring Committee) (since 2022); the Committee on the Election of Judges to the European Court of Human Rights (since 2020); the Committee on Migration, Refugees and Displaced Persons (since 2020); and the Sub-Committee on Migrant Smuggling and Trafficking in Human Beings (since 2020).
 On behalf of the Assembly, she authored a 2022 report on safe third countries for asylum seekers.